High Moorsley

-High Moorsley Triangulation pillar on a misty arable hill.

-High Moorsley is a small village 1 mi south-west of Hetton-le-Hole in the City of Sunderland, north east England.
+High Moorsley is a small village 1 mi south-west of Hetton-le-Hole, in the civil parish of Hetton, in the Sunderland district, in the county of Tyne and Wear, England.

 It is the site of the first weather radar system in the north-east of England, officially opened in July 2009.

 High Moorsley Quarry is a Site of Special Scientific Interest for its Permian magnesian limestone formation.